Passover and The Last Supper

-This year on April 13 two religious faiths will celebrate two great feasts in their respective liturgical calendars.
+Each year the March equinox determines the days when two religious faiths celebrate a great feast in their respective liturgical calendars.
 Each feast has a common root in the deep religious understanding that God intervenes in the experience of humanity in profound ways that affect the way we define ourselves in relation to God.
 April 13th is the first Day of Pesach.
 On the evening before (erev Pesach, April 12th) every Jewish family will gather together and recount their story of redemption during a Passover Seder.
-On April 13th in the evening, Christian communities will gather to celebrate the ‘Mass of the Lord’s Supper’ which is “the memorial of the institution of the Eucharist, that is the memorial of the Lord’s Passover,” which Mass “is to be celebrated in the evening with the full participation of the whole community” (Rubrics, Daily Roman Missal, 1998).
+On April 13th in the evening, Christian communities will gather to celebrate the 'Mass of the Lord’s Supper' which is "the memorial of the institution of the Eucharist, that is the memorial of the Lord’s Passover," which Mass "is to be celebrated in the evening with the full participation of the whole community" (Rubrics, Daily Roman Missal, 1998).

 The Mass of the Lord's Supper, celebrated on Holy Thursday is rooted in the Passover story of Exodus.
 With Passover central to Christian interpretation of events in the final days of Jesus' life, it is important that those events, portrayed as they are in the context of his Jewish tradition, are encountered with an understanding of those events from the perspective of the religious tradition of Judaism itself.

 The Passover of the Jews.